 - Determining whether collecting would defeat the purpose of the VA benefit involved

-Imagine a Veteran’s spouse passes away but the VA isn’t informed for months.
-When the VA discovers this, they might try to recoup the debt created by them paying for the Veteran’s deceased dependent for a period of time.
-However, if the Veteran had already spent the money and was living paycheck to paycheck, he or she could argue it would create “undue hardship” to recoup the debt.
+Imagine a Veteran’s spouse passes away, but the VA isn’t informed for months.
+When the VA discovers this, they might try to recoup the debt created by them paying for the Veteran’s deceased dependent for some time.
+However, if the former service member had already spent the money and was living paycheck to paycheck, he or she could argue it would create “undue hardship” to recoup the debt.

 One steadfast exception to waivers involves bad faith on the part of the Veteran.
-The VA is not allowed to waive a debt in cases where there is an indication of fraud or misrepresentation on the part of the person seeking the waiver.
+The VA is not allowed to waive a debt in cases where there is an indication of fraud or misrepresentation of the person seeking the waiver.
 Keep in mind that this is a rare occurrence.
-In order to qualify for the creation of the debt, a Veteran must set out to deceive the VA and receive an unfair advantage with the knowledge of the likely consequences.
+To qualify for the creation of the debt, a Veteran must set out to deceive the VA and receive an unfair advantage with the knowledge of the likely consequences.

 How to Fight a VA Overpayment Claim

 A Veteran may both dispute the debt (i.e., challenge whether the debt should have been created in the first place) and request a waiver of the overpayment at the same time.
 However, the deadlines are different for each.
-Dispute of a debt has no deadline, but the request of a waiver must be submitted 180 days from the date of the notice of debt.
+Dispute of debt has no deadline, but the request for a waiver must be submitted 180 days from the date of the notice of the debt.